netlify/cli/docs/getting-started.md

 # Getting Started

-This guide will walk you though installing and creating your first site with the CLI.
+This guide will walk you through installing and creating your first site with the CLI.

 ## Installation